An Overview

 Language of study

 The language of study is English.
-Applicants who first language is not English will be required to provide evidence of proficiency in English.
+Applicants whose first language is not English will be required to provide evidence of proficiency in English.
 We accept the International English Language Testing System (IELTS).
 Level 5.5, a minimum score of 5.5 in each component is required.

 Direct entry